Roles and permissions

 Permissions#

-Default roles#
+Default permissions#

 The following sections describe the permissions for each role: